Jojoooo1/spring-boot-api/README.md

 ## Introduction

-Welcome to the API Documentation of the SaaS Base Project—a powerful foundation to help developers build a secure, resilient and robust SaaS applications.
-It is built with a strong focus on security and performance, following best practices and organized into essential components of a SaaS business.
+Welcome to the API Documentation of the SaaS Base Project—a powerful foundation to help developers build secure, resilient and robust SaaS applications.
+It's built with a strong focus on security and performance, following best practices and organized into essential components of a SaaS business.

 The main objective of this project is to showcase industry-standard practices, presenting a refined architecture, and suggesting efficient implementation strategies commonly observed in the SaaS landscape.
-By leveraging this project as a starting point, developers can significantly improve their development process, enabling them to focus on tailoring business logic and incorporating application-specific features.
+By leveraging this project as a starting point, developers can significantly improve their development process, enabling them to focus on creating business logic and incorporating application-specific features.

 This documentation, provide a comprehensive details on the various endpoints, each